AtaCK11/GraduationProject407/README.md

 The project also includes the custom PCB (hopefully the latest revisions), if you dislike using a breadboard (because my connections was  loose all the time).

+## Components & More Images
+For components and more images, please go to the directory.

 ## 📬 Contact
 If you have questions, suggestions, or bug reports, please, open an issue on GitHub.